The word "Lavandou" first makes you think of "Lavender".

 What seems most certain is written in Le Félibrige by Frédéric Mistral, the great Provençal poet and Nobel prize winner.

 On page 195 of the 2nd volume :

 Lavadou - LAVANDOU (Var) synonym of the word " lavoir " (washhouse).

-In support of this theory is a painting by Charles Ginoux belonging to The Lavandou town hall depicting the hamlet of The Lavandou in 1736 with in the foreground the washhouse where the wives of the fishermen washed their linen.
+In support of this theory is a painting by Charles Ginoux belonging to Le Lavandou town hall depicting the hamlet of Le Lavandou in 1736 with in the foreground the washhouse where the wives of the fishermen washed their linen.

 In the beginning, Lavandou was one of the districts of Bormes-les-Mimosas commune, but in 1909 the time had come to claim independence as a separate commune.
 At the end of a long process, the Government separated from Bormes commune all the land between Gouron headland in the west and Pramousquier's Fontalde gully in the east and north of the river Môle, approximately 1160 acres.

-The Council of State adopted the bill and The Lavandou became a commune.
-The law was voted in on 27th March by the Chambre des Députés (House of Commons), passed by the Senate on 20th May and promulgated by President Raymond Poincaré on 25th May, 1913 ; thus The Lavandou became a commune in its own right, independent from Bormes-les-Mimosas.
-In 2013 Le Lavandou celebrated its centenary.
+The Council of State adopted the bill and Le Lavandou became a commune.
+The law was voted in on 27th March by the Chambre des Députés (House of Commons), passed by the Senate on 20th May and promulgated by President Raymond Poincaré on 25th May, 1913 ; thus Le Lavandou became a commune in its own right, independent from Bormes-les-Mimosas.
+In 2013 was Le Lavandou centennial commemoration.